Bleu-Yves-Sopoude/Bleu-Yves-Sopoude/README.md

 💫 About Me:

-🔭 I’m a full-stack developer, I specialize in building robust and user-friendly web applications from start to finish.
-I have a solid foundation in both front-end and back-end technologies due to my experiences with Orange Digital Academy and Microverse.
+- 🔭  I specialize in building robust and user-friendly web applications from start to finish.
 And I really enjoy the challenge of solving complex problems and continuously learning new technologies to stay up to date with the latest industry trends.

-- 👯 I’m looking to collaborate on Open Source Projects.
+- 👯 I’m looking to collaborate on **Open Source Projects.**

 - 🌱 I’m currently learning **Javascript and React Js**

 - ⚡ Fun fact **Love reading and trying new experiences**

-- 🤝 I'd love to get together with you over a glass of wine to discuss your career path, share our passion for application development and talk about the future of the industry.
+- 🤝 **I am available for hire** and I'd love to get together with you over a glass of wine to discuss your career path, share our passion for application development and talk about the future of the industry.

-- 📫 Reach me **bleuyves@gmail.com**
+- 📫 Reach me at **bleuyves@gmail.com**